Information for Users of QOF Register and Prevalence Data

 Introduced in April 2012 this set of indicators for PAD aims to improve the identification and management of PAD and ensure all patients, including those without established risk factors already covered in QOF, are managed for their cardiovascular risk.
-The 2012/13 QOF-reported prevalence rate for PAD was 0.9% and remained the same in 2013/14 and 2014/15.
+The 2012/13 QOF-reported prevalence rate for PAD was 0.9%, which it has remained since up to 2015/16.

 A new indicator introduced in April 2014 which maintains a register of patients with rheumatoid arthritis.
 As this register is new then the results should be interpreted with caution.
-The 2014/15 QOF-reported prevalence rate was 0.6% and remained the same in 2014/15.
+The 2013/14 QOF-reported prevalence rate was 0.6% and remained the same in 2014/15 and 2015/16.

 Stroke and Transient Ischaemic Attack (TIA)